OsamaAl-Wardi/Deep-Learning-using-Convolutional-Neural-Networks/README.md

 ## What do I need to run this?

-* You need to download the training data from my google docs on https://drive.google.com/drive/folders/1S8fg-YhyrhX_LCFFhAw6GQkrjqWoWRBm?usp=sharing
+* You need to download the testing and training data from my google docs on: https://drive.google.com/drive/folders/1S8fg-YhyrhX_LCFFhAw6GQkrjqWoWRBm?usp=sharing
 * Tensorflow
 * numpy